Coatbridge: Coatbridge accent

 The Coatbridge accent has been categorised as making less use of the Scots tongue and exhibiting a tendency to stress the "a" vowel differently from general Scots usage.
 Examples of this are seen in the pronunciation of the words stair ("sterr"), hair ("herr"), fair ("ferr") and chair ("cherr").
 This different enunciation has been attributed to the impact of successive influxes of Ulster Catholic immigrants into Coatbridge.
 However, the distinctiveness of the Coatbridge accent and pronunciation has diminished as the various surrounding populations (especially Glasgow) have mingled with that of Coatbridge.

 Sports

 Coatbridge's local football team is Albion Rovers.
-Albion Rovers play in Scottish League Two, and Cliftonhill is where they play their home games.
+Albion Rovers play in the Lowland Football League having been relegated from Scottish League Two following the 2022–23 season.
+Cliftonhill is where they play their home games.
 The "Wee Rovers" were founded in 1882 when two local Coatbridge clubs, Rovers and Albion, amalgamated to form the club bearing the name.

 Coatbridge CC a local amateur football club founded in 1976 became Scottish Champions in 1986 and again in 1988.
 Coatbridge CC became the first amateur football club to win the Scottish Cup and the West of Scotland cup in the same season.

+Coatbridge Bowling Club (founded 1849) celebrates its 175th anniversary in 2024 and is the oldest sports club in the town.
+It is situated in Bowling Street, in the Blairhill area of Coatbridge.